E2real/CaPS/README.md

 ```

 ## Examples of command
 Here we give examples of command for both real and synthetic data.
-The optional setting and its default value are given in the following Table.
-Please change the settings for what you need.
+Please change the settings in the following for what you need.

 An example for real data.
 ```